Back to All Events

 Register:

 Step into the world of pinhole photography with acclaimed Provincetown artist Marian Roth.
-In this hands-on workshop, participants will explore the magic of image-making using one of photography’s oldest and simplest techniques: a tiny hole instead of a lens.
+In this workshop, participants will explore the magic of image-making using one of photography’s oldest and simplest techniques: a tiny hole instead of a lens.

 What is Pinhole Photography?